-Buck Mountain Botanicals Parasite Dust is a very effective natural insect repellent that makes a healthy and safe alternative to chemical flea and tick products!
+Buck Mountain Botanicals Parasite Dust helps to safely offer protection for dogs and cats against biting insect pests and parasites.
 Our customers have had outstanding success with this product.
-Try this natural parasite dust form Buck Mountain Botanicals and put the power of nature to work for you and save your animal from the risks involved with topical pesticides.
+Try this natural parasite dust and put the power of nature to work for you while helping your animal avoid exposure to potentially dangerous chemicals found in topical pesticide products.

 As this is being written, the FDA has begun an investigation into several flea and tick topical pesticide products because of the large amount of adverse events being reported in the animals on which they are being used!
 Don't let your companion be among those sickened, or worse, from these dangerous chemical products - go natural instead!

-Buck Mountain Botanicals Organic Parasite Dust acts in four ways to assist animals in their dealings with insects and parasites such as fleas and ticks and to rid buildings of flies, fleas, lice, ticks, mites, spiders, beetles, ants and more.
+Buck Mountain Botanicals Organic Parasite Dust acts in four ways to assist animals in their dealings with biting insects and parasites and to help rid buildings of flies, fleas, lice, ticks, mites, spiders, beetles, ants and more.

-The combination of these processed herbs is a very effective external parasite dust which also presents disinfectant and healing properties to skin infections, lesions and other irritations secondary to infestation.
+The combination of these ingredients is a very effective external parasite dust which also presents disinfectant and healing properties to skin infections, lesions and other irritations secondary to infestation

 Organic Parasite Dust Ingredients